remult/remult/docs/tutorials/react/entities.md

 Saving the changes will cause the server to restart and seed the database with the test data.
 Navigate to the `tasks` API route at <http://localhost:3002/api/tasks> to see the data.

 ::: warning Wait, where is the backend database?
-While remult supports [many relational and non-relational databases](https://remult.dev/docs/databases.html), in this tutorial we start by storing entity data in a simple backend **JSON database**.
+While remult supports [many relational and non-relational databases](https://remult.dev/docs/databases.html), in this tutorial we start by storing entity data in a backend **JSON file**.
 Notice that a `db` folder has been created under the root folder, with a `tasks.json` file containing the created tasks.
 :::